Aliases for PSEN2 Gene

 GeneCards Summary for PSEN2 Gene

 PSEN2 (Presenilin 2) is a Protein Coding gene.
-Diseases associated with PSEN2 include cardiomyopathy, dilated, 1v and alzheimer disease-4.
-Among its related pathways are PI-3K cascade and Signaling by FGFR.
+Diseases associated with PSEN2 include Alzheimer Disease-4 and Cardiomyopathy, Dilated, 1V.
+Among its related pathways are LKB1 signaling events and A-beta Signaling Pathways.
 GO annotations related to this gene include endopeptidase activity and aspartic-type endopeptidase activity.
 An important paralog of this gene is PSEN1.

 UniProtKB/Swiss-Prot for PSEN2 Gene